Order-One Rolling Shutter Cameras: Building RS1 cameras

-As in \cite{dai2016rolling}, we call a rolling shutter camera that does not rotate and moves along a line with constant speed a \emph{linear rolling shutter camera}.
-Here, we describe such cameras of order one.
-Since, in type I, constant speed means that $\Sigma(1:0) = K \vee \mathcal{C}^\infty$, we see from \eqref{eq:SigmaViaR} that the point $\mathcal{C}^\infty$ has to lie on the line in the plane at infinity that is spanned by the first two rows of the fixed rotation matrix $R$: Since the rotation is constant, the embedded projection plane $\Pi(v:t)$ of the camera is only affected by parallel translation.
+As in \cite{dai2016rolling}, we call a RS camera that does not rotate and moves along a line with constant speed a \emph{linear RS camera}.
+We describe such cameras of order one.
+Since, in type~I, constant speed means $\Sigma(1:0) = K \vee \mathcal{C}^\infty$, \eqref{eq:SigmaViaR} implies that the point $\mathcal{C}^\infty$ has to lie on the line in the infinity plane that is spanned by the first two 2 of the fixed rotation matrix~$R$:

+Since the rotation is constant, the embedded projection plane $\Pi(v:t)$ of the camera is only affected by parallel translation.
 It stays always parallel to the plane spanned by $w_1$, $w_2$ and the origin in $\R^3$.
 Projectively, this means that $\Pi(v:t)^\infty = (w_1 : 0) \vee (w_2 : 0)$ for all $(v:t)\in \PP^1$.
 Hence, the last condition in the definition of $\mathcal{P}_{I,1}^{\mathrm{cs}}$ means that the line $\mathcal{C}$ has to be parallel to the projection plane $\Pi$.
 In particular, the projection plane does not change at all over time.

 For linear \rs cameras of type II, we have analogously